RETINNING FOR COPPER POTS, COPPER PANS & OTHER COPPER COOKWARE

-Every copper pan, copper pot or other item of copper cookware in need of re-tinning will be carefully cleaned, fully relined & polished in small batches ensuring the best possible finish for your cookware using the age old method of hand wiped tinning using only the purest 100% tin.
-The only choice for quality copper cookware!
+Retinning of every copper pan, copper pot or other item of copper cookware in need of re-tinning will be carefully cleaned, fully relined & polished in small batches ensuring the best possible finish for your cookware using the age old method of hand wiped tinning using only the purest 100% tin.
+The only choice for quality copper cookware retinning!

 Not only that, but the Newlyn Tinning workshop offers a worldwide shop to buy fully refurbished copper cookware.

 From saucepans to stockpots, brazing pans such as daubiere, fish kettles & cauldrons to the finest Extra-Fort saute pans there’s sure to be something to fit your needs.
 Not in my store?
 I can find it with a simple request!

 UK’s only Re-Tinning Service that’s currently VAT Free.
 Please click below to visit Re-Tinning Service where you will find the cost calculator giving the precise service cost for any given pan.

 More & more people are turning back to tin lined copper cookware.
 The original & enduring Non-Stick cookware surface!!!